code0monkey1/clean-architecture-typescript-learn/README.md

 <img src='./pictures/phoneAdapter.jpeg' width="300" height="300"/>

-_Adapters are the structures that allow the plugs to access and interact with the ports_
+_Adapters concrete implemantations that are specific to the device being used, that connect to the port to carry on the task on the particular device it's catering to_

 ---